Chandan-Ojha/Chandan-Ojha/README.md

 <h1 align="center"> Hi there, I'm Chandan 👋 </h1>

 <p align="center"> Thanks for visiting my profile.
 I am a passionate Software Engineer.
 I develop Web Applications.
-My basic skill is based on JavaScript, <a href="https://www.php.net/docs.php"> Php</a> & <a href="https://laravel.com/docs/8.x"> Laravel </a> .
+My basic skill is based on <a href="https://www.javascript.com/">JavaScript</a>, <a href="https://www.php.net/docs.php"> Php</a> & <a href="https://laravel.com/docs/8.x"> Laravel </a>.
 I love to make the web more open to the world.

 Here are some ideas to get you started: